quickfeed/quickfeed/doc/local-setup/local-setup.md

 ```

 ### Webpack

-Initialise the webpack by running this command inside `/quickfeed/public`:
+Initialize the webpack by running this command inside `quickfeed/public`:

 ```bash
 webpack